Ketel Marte Player Props: Diamondbacks vs. Nationals

-On Wednesday, Ketel Marte (coming off going 1-for-6) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 7:05 PM ET.
+Ketel Marte -- with a slugging percentage of .571 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Josiah Gray on the hill, on June 8 at 1:05 PM ET.

-In his previous game he had a one-hit showing (1-for-6) against the Nationals.
+In his last game, he strung together three hits (going 3-for-4 with a double) against the Nationals.

 Ketel Marte Game Info & Props vs. the Nationals